 - COVID-19 Shared Practice and Guidance on volunteer engagement during the pandemic (September 2020)

 - reviewing Volunteering Information System users, and communication to Strategic Leads on how we can support them and their use of, and access to, the Volunteering Information System

 - drafting in additional staff to support the Programme Team

-- teleconference calls for volunteer managers and strategic leads to share practice and developments
+- teleconference calls and webinars for volunteer managers and strategic leads to share practice and developments

 The Programme workplan has been reviewed and prioritised.
 The status of each project is reviewed weekly and subject to change.